Bride by Mistake: Plot

-Home from the war, Captain Tony Travis (Alan Marshal) eyes an estate in Santa Barbara and wonders what it must be like to be that rich.
-It is the property of the fabulously wealthy Nora Hunter (Laraine Day), who has secretary and friend Sylvia Lockwood (Marsha Hunt) impersonate her in public.
-Longtime guardian Jonathan Connors (Edgar Buchanan) protects his ward's privacy zealously.
+Home from the war, Captain Tony Travis eyes an estate in Santa Barbara and wonders what it must be like to be that rich.
+It is the property of the fabulously wealthy Nora Hunter, who has secretary and friend Sylvia Lockwood impersonate her in public.
+Longtime guardian Jonathan Connors protects his ward's privacy zealously.
 During a ship launch, a press photographer takes Nora's picture, but Connors sees that the camera film is ruined.

-Sylvia tells Nora that she is quitting so that she can accompany her husband, Phil Vernon (Allyn Joslyn), whose job requires him to move to Washington.
-Nora decides to marry her fiancé Donald (William Post Jr.) so that Sylvia can be her maid of honor at her wedding.
+Sylvia tells Nora that she is quitting so that she can accompany her husband, Phil Vernon, whose job requires him to move to Washington.
+Nora decides to marry her fiancé Donald so that Sylvia can be her maid of honor at her wedding.
 But when Donald returns from military duty, he breaks the news that he has fallen in love with someone else.

 Nora hosts tea but has Sylvia pretend to be her again.
 There, she meets Tony and takes a liking, but he is more interested in Sylvia.
 On hearing him vow that love is more important to him than money, Nora and Sylvia invite him to a weekend at Nora's beach house.
 Nora helps Tony court Sylvia, so that if he does genuinely love the real Nora, it will not be because of her money.
 All of her friends tell her she is being foolish, that nobody can resist that much temptation, but she stubbornly persists.

 Mix-ups ensue.
 While tipsy, Sylvia accepts a marriage proposal from Tony.
 That night, Tony sees Phil sneak to Sylvia's bedroom for a late night hug.
 The next morning, he punches the overly cheerful Phil over it.
 Nora tells him that she and Sylvia switched rooms that night.
 Despite this "confession", he eventually realizes who he really loves, tosses the protesting Nora over his shoulder and carries her away to get married.
 On their honeymoon night in a cheap motel, Nora finally reveals her true identity.
 Tony is disgusted and starts to leave, but then sees her for the first time in her nightgown and stays.